filip1/dearmep/doc/selecting-destinations.md

 Static factors are usually determined at the start of the campaign and don’t change often, although they can be updated during the course of the campaign.
 They are usually calculated by a human, in a process that is somewhat manual, even though there might be automation and tools to assist with it.
 For example, an initial score for each Member of Parliament could be determined by looking at the parliamentary group they belong to, their country, as well as past votes or public statements by that person.
 For example, a Green politician could be assumed to generally vote for climate issues and might already be convinced to support a certain issue.
 For certain politicians, the campaign managers might even want to manually adjust the score.

 This process can be handled well by a spreadsheet containing each of the MPs, probably augmented by voting results and manual scores.
 DearMEP’s [converters](data-conversion.md), combined with tools like [csvkit](https://csvkit.readthedocs.io/), can help in generating raw data for the spreadsheet, and then read the results (e.g. after some custom formulas designed by the campaign have been applied) back into the system.
-Past voting behaviour is generally available in machine readable format on the [website of the European Parliament](https://www.europarl.europa.eu/plenary/en/votes.html?tab=votes)
+Past voting behavior is generally available in machine readable format on the [website of the European Parliament](https://www.europarl.europa.eu/plenary/en/votes.html?tab=votes)

 The most important static factor is called **Base Endorsement**.
 This is a value between 0 and 1, where 0 means “is firmly committed to opposing the campaign” and 1 means “will support the campaign with absolute certainty”.